 Is Tezos Worth the Investment?

 Tezos, alongside many other cryptocurrencies, is rapidly gaining traction on the markets.
 With online transactions becoming increasingly popular, the crypto is gaining a considerable market force.
-In 2020, Tezos has been performing well on global markets, and as such, many people are investigating the capabilities of this cryptocurrency now more than ever.
+Tezos has been performing well on global markets, and as such, many people are considering buying XTZ and other cryptocurrencies now more than ever.

 The impressive performance and probable longevity and upgradability of its core development processes make this digital currency potentially worth investing in.
 The platform and Proof of Stake processes that it uses create the potential for many future digital currency applications in real-world settings.
 This helps to substantiate the digital currency’s credibility.
 Many investors and traders are beginning to wonder if Tezos is the preferred cryptocurrency choice for them.